 Adaptive Random Testing

 These results have very significant impact in software testing, because random testing is a basic and popular technique in software testing.
 In view of such a significant improvement of adaptive random testing over random testing, it is very natural to consider to replace randomized testing by adaptive random testing.
 Hence, many works involving random testing may be worthwhile to be reinvestigated using adaptive random testing instead.
 Obviously, there are different approaches of evenly spreading random test cases.
 In this tutorial, we are going to present several approaches, and discuss their advantages and disadvantages.
 Furthermore, the favorable and unfavorable conditions for adaptive random testing would also be discussed.
 Most existing research on adaptive random testing involves only numeric programs.
-The recent success of applying adaptive random testing for non-numeric programs would be discussed.
+The recent success of applying adaptive randomized testing for non-numeric programs would be discussed.